root-project/root/documentation/minuit2/Minuit2.md

 ### $\mbox{FCN}$ function with gradient ###

 By default first derivatives are calculated numerically by M .
-In case the user wants to supply his own gradient calculator (e.g. analytical derivatives), he needs to implement the FCNGradientBase interface.
+In case the user wants to supply their own gradient calculator (e.g. analytical derivatives), they need to implement the FCNGradientBase interface.

 ![](figures/fcngradientbase.png)